François Rabelais: Travel to Italy

-Rabelais traveled frequently to Rome with his friend and patient Cardinal Jean du Bellay, and lived for a short time in Turin (1540–?) as part of the household of du Bellay's brother, Guillaume.
+In 1540, Rabelais lived for a short time in Turin as part of the household of du Bellay's brother, Guillaume.
+It was at this time that his two children were legitimized by Paul III, the same year that his third child (Théodule) died in Lyon at the age of two.
 Rabelais also spent some time lying low, under periodic threat of being condemned of heresy depending upon the health of his various protectors.
+In 1543, both Gargantua and Pantagruel were condemned by the Sorbonne, then a theological college.
 Only the protection of du Bellay saved Rabelais after the condemnation of his novel by the Sorbonne.
 In June 1543 Rabelais became a Master of Requests.
 Between 1545 and 1547 François Rabelais lived in Metz, then a free imperial city and a republic, to escape the condemnation by the University of Paris.
 In 1547, he became curate of Saint-Christophe-du-Jambet in Maine and of Meudon near Paris.

-With support from members of the prominent du Bellay family, Rabelais had received approval from King Francis I to continue to publish his collection.
-However, after the king's death in 1547, the academic élite frowned upon Rabelais, and the French Parlement suspended the sale of his fourth book, published in 1552.
+With support from members of the prominent du Bellay family, Rabelais had received approval from King Francis I to continue to publish his collection on 19 September 1545 for six years.
+However, on 31 December 1546, the Tiers Livre joined the Sorbonne's list of banned books.
+After the king's death in 1547, the academic élite frowned upon Rabelais, and the Paris Parlement suspended the sale of The Fourth Book, published in 1552, despite Henry II having accorded him the royal privilege.
+This suspension proved ineffective, for the time being, as the king reiterated his support for the book.